'Some of us are poor': What to do when your wealthier friends want to meet up for an extravagant dinner

 As friends progress through different stages of life, some might end up earning more than others.
 How do you maintain these friendships as your financial circumstances diverge?

-One time, when discussing what to eat at their next gathering, Mr Keith Lim’s friends whom he knew through National Service (NS) suggested they meet at a posh restaurant for an expensive steak dinner.
+One time, when discussing what to eat at their next gathering, Mr Keith Lim’s friends whom he knew through National Service (NS) suggested that they meet at a posh restaurant for an expensive steak dinner.

-He then sang the song I Dreamed a Dream from the musical Les Misérables, trying to convince them to change their minds.
+He then sang the song I Dreamed a Dream from the musical Les Miserables, trying to convince them to change their minds.

-Mr Lim knew that it would hurt his pocket more than theirs.
+He knew that it would hurt his pocket more than theirs.
 The friend group, consisting mostly of software engineers, lawyers and doctors, started discussing cheaper options.

 As he spoke to me about his experiences, it struck me how challenging it is to maintain friendships as people grow and enter different stages of life.